 The Benefits of a Biophilic Office Design

-Biophilic office design aims to incorporate elements of nature into our indoor surroundings.
+Biophilic office furniture sydney design aims to incorporate elements of nature into our indoor surrounding.
 It’s based on biologist Edward O. Wilson’s theory that humans have an affinity with the natural world—you can read more about the specific aspects of biophilic office design in our blog post here.

 The benefits of incorporating nature into the workplace

 You might be wondering why you should go to the effort and expense of including nature-based principles into your workplace design.
 It’s not an effort and the expense is negligible compared to the benefits…To help you weigh up the pros and cons, we’ve uncovered some research that discusses the results of bringing the outdoors indoors.
 Take a look: